 # References A few references are websites (e.g. Obama, McSweeney), here providing a link, access date and/or alternative archive link (http://archive.org/) would be helpful.
 For the McSweeney reference it might be useful to document the relevant data points in the accompanying data, as some results appear only in an image in the Carbonbrief article

-Response:
+Response: We have now included the access date and a link to the websites referenced in our manuscript.
+Regarding the McSweeney reference, we use this reference to indicate that developing countries have lower publication rates.